 Houdek recognizes that a little appreciation can go a long way, so he occasionally hosts special nights like Teacher Appreciation Night in December where teachers receive a complimentary gift box of chocolate covered strawberries.

 It's creativity and giving back like this that helps our franchisees establish connections in their communities and win guest loyalty.
-Fan us, follow us, tweet us, and check out our fan site to learn more about our restaurants, then visit our franchising website for details on ownership opportunities.
+Fan us, follow us, tweet us, and check out our fan site to learn more about our restaurants, or visit our franchising website for details on ownership opportunities.